moefh/badgerscript/README.md

 ### Status

-Parsing files to AST is working.
-Bytecode compilation is next.
+Parsing files to AST mostly works, bytecode compilation is in development.

 ### License